AndrewJBateman/next-tailwind-supabase/README.md

 * [supabase-js v1](https://www.npmjs.com/package/@supabase/supabase-js) isomorphic Javascript client for Supabase
 * [TailwindCSS v3](https://www.npmjs.com/package/tailwindcss) CSS framework that helps create very light build packages
 * [@tailwindcss/aspect-ratio](https://www.npmjs.com/package/@tailwindcss/aspect-ratio) used to give elements different fixed aspect ratios depending on screen width
+* [next-secure-headers v2](https://www.npmjs.com/package/next-secure-headers) to set secure response headers

 ## :floppy_disk: Setup

 * `npm i` to install dependencies then...
 * Create free account with Supabase and create table
 * Add data to table - I found image URLs from [Pinterest](https://www.pinterest.com.mx/).
 Data was exported from Supabase as a CSV file - see `images_allRows.csv`.
-It is easy to import this into a new Supabase table and set id as the Primary Key
+It is easy to import this into a new Supabase table and set id as the Primary Key.
+Database also requires a Function Hook to be added so database changes are shown in the deployed app
 * Create `.env.local` then add your Supabase API Authentication credentials as shown in `.env.example.local`
 * `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/` - app will automatically reload if you change any of the source files
 * `npm run build` for a build folder - not necessary as Vercel creates build files during Deployment